openapi-generators/openapi-python-client/README.md

 I recommend you install with [pipx](https://pipxproject.github.io/pipx/) so you don't conflict with any other packages you might have: `pipx install openapi-python-client --include-deps`.

-> Note the `--include-deps` option which will also make `black` and `ruff` available in your path so that `openapi-python-client` can use them to clean up the generated code.
+> Note the `--include-deps` option makes `ruff` available in your path so that `openapi-python-client` can use it to clean up the generated code.

 **If you use `pipx run` then the post-generation hooks will not be available unless you install them manually.**